betterscientificsoftware/PSIP-Tools/SoftwareTeamInterviewerGuide.md

 - Host: Sets up meeting logistics, prepares for recording if planned, monitors meeting quality, different than the interviewer.
 - Interviewer: Leads discussion by expressing prompts and keeping the conversation focused.
 Makes sure topics are fully and efficiently discussed.
 - Interviewee: The software team itself.
 - Notetakers: Best to have a lead notetaker who catches the stream of discussion as much as possible, with others who follow up filling in details.
+The lead notetaker role can rotate among notetakers, switching at major transitions in discussion.

 ### During the Interview